mythril-forge/homebrew-spells/spells/level-1/destroy-water.md

 ---

 ## Description
-You destroy up to 50 gallons of liquid water inside one 5-foot-long cube originating from a point that you can see within range.
+You destroy up to 50 gallons of liquid water inside one 10-foot-long cube originating from a point that you can see within range.
 You can distribute the magic however you see fit within the spell's area.
 This spell does not destroy any impurities within the water such as salt, silt, or sand.
 For example, if there are enough barrels of water within the cube, you can dry each of them out to hold nothing but dust.

 ## At Higher Levels
-When you cast this spell using a spell slot of 2nd level or higher, you can choose one additional 5-foot-long cube to affect for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, you can choose one additional 10-foot-long cube to affect for each slot level above 1st.
-Each cube must originate from a point you can see within range, and can destroy up to 50 gallons of liquid water.
+Each cube can destroy up to 50 gallons of liquid water.

 ---